z88dk/z88dk/libsrc/_DEVELOPMENT/EXAMPLES/benchmarks/mandelbrot/z88dk-new/readme.txt

 To verify, extract the 480 bytes at address 0xc000 from "verify.bin":

-appmake +extract -b verify.bin -s 0xc000 -l 480 -o image.bin
+z88dk-appmake +extract -b verify.bin -s 0xc000 -l 480 -o image.bin

 Compare the contents of "image.bin" to "image-golden.bin" in the same directory.
 The pixels around the edge of the mandelbrot set can vary somewhat depending